-After you read up on the dog that's right for you, it's time to start looking for him!
+The AKC has an online dog breed selector that can be a big help in determining the size dog you want, energy level, how much daily exercise, and other characteristics of dogs so you can find the right dog for you.
+After you read up on the breed of dog that's right for you, it's time to find your perfect match!
 There are several ways to go about finding the dog of your dreams, and we recommend visiting your local shelter, rescue, or humane society.

 A humane society is an organization with the broader mission of reducing animal suffering.
-When people reference "the humane society," they're probably referring to the Humane Society of the United States.
+There is the national Humane Society of the United States and there are also state societies.
 A humane society may facilitate dog adoptions, but that's far from their only goal, whereas adoption is the primary goal of both shelters and rescue groups.

-Adoption fairs are also another great way to find your dream dog because these events usually showcase lots of adoptable pets, and they often offer discounted adoption fees.
+Adoption fairs are also another great way to find your dream dog because these events usually showcase lots of adoptable pets in any age group, and they often offer discounted adoption fees.

-If distance, geography, or busy lifestyles prevent you from visiting a shelter, there are several fantastic dog adoption apps to help you find your dream pooch.
+If distance, geography, or busy lifestyles prevent you from visiting a shelter, there are several fantastic dog adoption apps to help you find the best dog breed for you.

 Learn about their personality

-Knowing the general characteristics of your dog's breed is a great first step, up next is learning as much about your specific dog's personality as you can.
+Knowing the general characteristics of the dog breed you want is a great first step, up next is learning as much about your specific dog's personality as you can.
 Ask a ton of questions.
 The adoption worker will be able to tell you a good amount about the dog's temperament.
 But also observe for yourself.
 Dogs can absolutely be trained and certain "bad behaviors" can fade.
-But more often than not, a barker will always want to bark, a high energy dog will always want to play, a shy dog will always need a little coaxing, and a feisty dog will likely always get himself into a bit of trouble.
+But more often than not, a barker will always want to bark, a high energy dog will always want to play, small dogs will always need extra warmth (sweaters and jackets), a shy dog will always need a little coaxing, and a feisty dog will likely always get himself into a bit of trouble.

 Know their medical history

 Lastly, all dogs are prone to certain medical conditions.
-Of course, it's impossible to know your pups exact fate, you can know what to prepare for.
-For example, flat-faced dogs may be prone to breathing problems and big dogs are known to suffer from hip dysplasia.
+Of course, it's impossible to know your pup's exact fate, you can know what to prepare for.
+For example, flat-faced dogs may be prone to breathing problems and a large dog may be prone to suffer from hip dysplasia.
 It's nothing to be alarmed about, it just helps to know as much as you can going in.